-Kaiser Permanente recognizes the requirement for brokers and consultants to report their direct and indirect compensation to employer groups.
+Kaiser Permanente recognizes the requirement for brokers to report direct and indirect compensation received to employer groups.
 To support you, we can direct you to information about our compensation programs to help you with your disclosure obligation.
-We will not be providing an estimate of your monetary or non-monetary compensation for a specific group, as calculating an estimate may depend on analyzing several factors.
-We believe brokers and consultants know their book of business and associated compensation best, and the requirements allow for disclosures to be in different forms (i.e., formula, per capita amount, or other reasonable methods).
+We will not be providing an estimate of your compensation for a specific group, as calculating an estimate may depend on analyzing several factors, and we believe brokers are in the best position to develop a compensation estimate if required.